rust-lang/rust-by-example/examples/variable_bindings/mut/input.md

-Variables are immutable by default, but this can be overridden using the `mut` modifier.
+Variable bindings are immutable by default, but this can be overridden using the `mut` modifier.

 {mut.play}